Britain's FTSE hit by weak mining stocks and gloomy BOJ view

 Concerns about a slowdown in China, the world’s second-biggest economy and a major commodities consumer, have hit metals and oil prices.

-Miners such as Anglo American and BHP Billiton slumped on Tuesday as copper prices weakened, while shares in Antofagasta dived over 10 percent after being hit by the cancellation of Antofagasta’s final dividend.
+Miners such as Anglo American and BHP Billiton slumped on Tuesday as copper prices weakened, while shares in Antofagasta were also hit by the cancellation of Antofagasta’s final dividend.

-Among mid-caps, oil producer Tullow Oil slumped 7.6 percent after declaring a force majeure on two cargoes of oil from Ghana after an issue on the Floating Production Storage and Offloading (FPSO) facility that exports the oil.

-British insurer Legal & General was also among the top fallers on the FTSE 100, dropping 6 percent on a weaker solvency ratio despite reporting broadly strong results.

-Royal Bank of Scotland managed to outperform, however, advancing 1.6 percent after Goldman Sachs upgraded RBS to ”buy“ from ”neutral.
-(Editing by Catherine Evans)
+However, Royal Bank of Scotland managed to outperform, advancing 1.3 percent after Goldman Sachs upgraded RBS to ”buy“ from ”neutral.
+(Editing by Jeremy Gaunt)